tytydraco/yessleep/out/Scared_of_getting_old_You_should_be.md

 He threw up a hand to bid farewell and staggered out.

 I turned back to my computer only to be faced with a black screen.
 It must have gone to sleep when I was distracted.
 Low-power mode to save energy.
-I wished I could save some energy after that exhausting week.
+I wished I had saved some energy after the exhausting week.
 I felt like I’d aged sixty years,

 As I went to move my mouse, I caught a glimpse of my reflection and realised…I had.